Senozoid/Fatewright/quick-guide.md

 + **_(NOT NECESSARY)_** You like to tinker with code, and may be familiar with Java.

-If any of these apply to you, then Fatewright is not what you want :-
+**If any of these apply to you, then Fatewright is not what you want :--**

 + You want to create a game with music and illustrations.